Programs & Services

 CIS places a full-time social service provider on the school campus to deliver a variety of programming and provide referrals to other agencies as needed.
 Whether it is eye glasses, tutoring, or just a safe place to live, the CIS program manager is there to help.
 CIS provides supportive guidance and counseling to students in need of additional support in individual or group settings.
 CIS believes that when basic needs are met, students can concentrate on learning.

 CIS connects students and their families to critical community resources tailored to fit their needs.
-Each year CIS provides approximately 15,000 referrals to students to nearly 300 local agencies to meet their wide-ranging needs.
+Each year CIS provides approximately 122,000 referrals to students to over 400 local agencies to meet their wide-ranging needs.

 Tailored to the needs of the individual campus, CIS designs a service model to bring the Five Basics to the campus.
 Students demonstrating the greatest need receive intensive case management and the rest of the campus is served on an as-needed basis.